 The Euclid satellite, an M-class mission within ESA's Cosmic Vision Program, will use different complementary observations, in particular weak lensing and galaxy clustering, to unveil the nature of Dark Energy, and the laws of gravity at very large, cosmological scales.

-The CosmoStat group is involved in the Euclid project at two main levels of scientific analysis:
+The CosmoStat group is involved in the Euclid project at various levels, in particular:

 - Data Analysis: Our group develops novel statistical tools to optimally extract cosmological information from the data accounting for the characteristics of the instruments, to provide the highest-quality science-ready products from the Euclid mission.